csxiera/xenbase-gaf-pipeline/README.md

 7. `compare_files.py`         - HELPER: script to compare 2 files, writes differing lines to seperate files for analysis
 8. `count_annotations.py`     - HELPER: script to count the number of annotations in a file, with or without filtering applied

 NOTE: The subfolder `original-pipeline` contains adapted version of the original GOA Pipeline bash/perl scripts.
-These were used to verify whether the `xenbase.gaf` outputs from both pipelines are identical when provided with the same input files.
+These were used to verify that the `xenbase.EBI.only.2.2.gaf` output from both pipelines are identical.

-More detailed information about each program is found in the script itself.
+More detailed information about each program can be found in the scripts themselves.
 Project flow can be viewed in `Pipeline Flowchat.png`

 ## Running Pipeline
-Pipeline is designed to run via `run_pipeline.yaml`, which will:
+Pipeline is designed to run via CI/CD pipeline, which will:
 1. Build Xenbase GAF on scheduled or manual trigger
-2. Add orthologs to the post-NOCTUA Xenbase gaf once pushed to pipeline
+2. Add orthologs to the post-NOCTUA Xenbase GAF when this file is added/changed

-The drivers called in the yaml script download different files:
-- `xenbase_gaf_driver.sh` downloads both X.trop and X.laev GOA files and the Xenbase GPI file
-- `add_orthologs_driver.sh` downloads the full GOA file (& extracts into species-specific GOA files), all ncbi mapping files, and the Xenbase genepage to gene id mapping file
-NOTE: The Xenbase GPI file is required to add ortholog annotations, therefore it is assumed that `xenbase_gaf_driver.sh` has already run and downloaded that file

 Both `xenbase_gaf_driver.sh` and `add_orthologs_driver.sh` should be set up with `GET_FILES = true`
 - For testing purposes: to rerun GAF pipeline without redownloading files, set `GET_FILES = false `